Allexsen/Allexsen/README.md

 ## About Me

 🎓 I'm a student at Warsaw University of Technology, pursuing a degree in Computer Science & Information Systems, faculty of Mathematics & Information Science.
-💼 ex-Huawei AI/ML Researcher intern, Summer '25 Google Intern.
+💼 ex-Huawei AI/ML Researcher intern, Summer '25 Google Intern [no more, TRC issues].
 💻 I am passionate about software development, optimization, algorithms, research, etc.
 🌱 I do a lot of different stuff, some minor, some major, some not related at all :D 🔭 I also am a freelancer.
 I usually work on high performance algorithm design.